sahil22sharma/Movie-Recommendation-System/README.md

 First use the Recommender system file and execute the file (recommended to run in Jupyter Notebook).

-After executing the Recommender system file the folder running Recommender system system will have movie.pkl,movie_dict.pkl,similarity.pkl
+After executing the Recommender system file in the folder will have movie.pkl,movie_dict.pkl,similarity.pkl

 Move the above three files in the same place as the app.py file